vistec-AI/thai2transformers/docs/4_run_mlm.md

 <br>

 For instance, the following command will train `roberta-base` model on 1 GPU (GPU ID: 3) with FP16 mixed-precision training on the `thwiki-20200820` dataset.
-The maximum sequence length is set to 64.
-The batch size is 1 with gradient accumulation of 16 step.
-The maximum trianing step is set to 100 steps with 10 warmup steps in which the learning rate is increased linearly to the peak value of `5e-4` and linearly decayed to zero.
+Maximum sequence length is set to 64.
+The batch size is 1 with gradient accumulation of 16 steps.
+Maximum trianing step is set to 100 steps with 10 warmup steps in which the learning rate is increased linearly to the peak value of `5e-4` and linearly decayed to zero.

 ```
 cd scripts